derRiesenOtter/bachelor/docs/thesis/methods.typ

 The process of selecting and testing different models during this work can be divided into three phases.
 The first phase was about testing if @nn::pl, especially @cnn::pl are capable of predicting @llps and comparing the block decomposition to the raw sequence as input.
-The second phase revolved about testing other @nn architectures that are more complex than the models from the previous phase and testing the block decomposition as input for a @ml model.
+The second phase revolved around testing other @nn architectures that are more complex than the models from the previous phase and testing the block decomposition as input for a @ml model.
 The third phase focused on enhancing the best model with additional features